MBTA crosstown bus routes: CT3

 As of February 2022, the route has 20–22 minute headways at peak hours, 30-minute headways in the early afternoon, and 80-minute headways midday.
 It does not have evening or weekend service.
 The May 2022 draft network plan called for route CT3 to be discontinued.
 It would be largely replaced by a new – route running via Huntington Avenue, Ruggles station, Andrew station, and D Street.
-The November 2022 revised plan rerouted the replacement route Brookline Avenue, Roxbury Crossing station, and Nubian station.
+The November 2022 revised plan rerouted the replacement route via Brookline Avenue, Roxbury Crossing station, and Nubian station.